irbizzelus/random-noncode-stuff/Gilza txts/Weapons_2.5.md

 ## Hip-fire adjustments:
 Recoil during hip-fire now has a 36 stability point penalty, and accuracy during hip-fire now has a 20 accuracy point penalty.
 Both changes were done to incentivize aiming down sights at mid ranges.
 Technician's "Fire Control" skill can remove both of these penalties.
+While bipoded both of these penalties are ignored.

 ## Burst-Fire
 A new burst-fire mode was added to some weapons, and is available on them by default.
 Every weapon with burst-fire functionality will have a description with information on the burst-fire mode, like burst bullet count, or if the burst itself may have a different rate of fire during the burst.